afitiskin/redux-saga-routines/README.md

 ## Why do I need this?

 If you are using Redux Saga and have tried to get Redux Form to play along, then you likely know it doesn't quite work.
-This provides a solution using an action creator `createFormAction(requestAction, SUCCESS, FAILURE)` and a saga `formActionSaga`.
+This provides a solution using an action creator `createFormAction('REQUEST')` and a saga `formActionSaga`.

 ## Installation